travis-ci/docs-travis-ci-com/source/content/blog/first_class_php_support_on_travis_ci.md

  * Notifications the way you want them! (email, IRC, and webhooks)

-Over the last several weeks many nice folks from the PHP community have been working with the Travis team and it would not be possible without all the help from [Loïc Frering](https://twitter.com/loicfrering) and [Pascal Borreli](https://github.com/pborreli). [Álvaro Videla](https://twitter.com/old_sound) and
+Over the last several weeks many nice folks from the PHP community have been working with the Travis team and it would not be possible without all the help from [Loïc Frering](https://twitter.com/loicfrering) and [Pascal Borreli](https://github.com/pborreli).
+[Till Klampaeckel](https://github.com/till) has helped us set up [phpfarm](http://sourceforge.net/p/phpfarm/wiki/Home/) and [pyrus](http://pear2.php.net/) and test drive the whole thing. [Álvaro Videla](https://twitter.com/old_sound) and
-[Lukas Kahwe Smith](https://github.com/lsmith77) helped us with testing by adding some of the [Friends of Symfony](https://github.com/friendsofsymfony) projects on Travis early on.
+[Lukas Kahwe Smith](https://github.com/lsmith77) also helped us a lot by running some of the [Friends of Symfony](https://github.com/friendsofsymfony) projects on Travis early on.
 Pascal also got Symfony, Twig, Silex, Doctrine and Monolog test suites up and running on travis-ci.org (we hope his patches will be accepted upstream).

 Having all those projects building fine for several days makes us confident that we are ready to ship this feature.

 Please see our [initial documentation for PHP projects](http://about.travis-ci.org/docs/user/languages/php) and [the rest of the guides](http://about.travis-ci.org/docs/).
 We tried to link to as many real world .travis.yml examples to demonstrate all the features in action.